xincryptedx/knights-travails/README.md

 # Knight's Trevails

-This repository contains code for solving the problem of determining the shortest path a Knight can take from a given spot on a gameboard to another given spot.
+This repository contains code for solving the problem of determining the shortest path a Knight can take from a given spot on a game board to another given spot.

 ## Implementation